omsharma0401/crikstats/README.md

 ### settings.gradle

-The dynamic feature module is registered at the project level in `settings.gradle`:
+The dynamic feature module is registered at the project level:

 ```gradle
 rootProject.name = "CrikStats"